 The Chartwell campus has an 8 lane 25m swimming pool to accommodate galas.
 The campus also has a large field for rugby, soccer and soft ball, three tennis/netball courts and a dedicated court for basketball.

 The High School caters for choir, individualised music lessons, and clubs outsourced to provide for Drama, French and Chess.
-The offerings will continue to grow as the school grows from 2023.
+The offerings will continue to grow as the school grows.